greim/html-tokenizer/readme.md

 ## Parser Example

-A basic HTML parser is included in the project but you have to require it separately.
+A basic HTML parser is included in the project which you can require separately.

 ```js
 var Parser = require('html-tokenizer/parser')